The Fintech Mortgage Ecosystem: Borrower Apps to Secondary Market Integration

 • Best eClosing platform connects to the secondary market

 This approach lets lenders swap individual components without rebuilding the entire stack.
 When a better verification provider emerges, you integrate it through the API layer.
 When regulatory requirements change, you update the compliance engine without touching the origination system.
+Read more in our companion piece on the role of API gateways in modern mortgage lending platforms.

 Technical Reference